BuildForSDGCohort2/Team-358-technical/README.md

 ### USING ANACONDA

 <p> Download <b>Anaconda </b> Package manager and install it on your operating system distribution.
-After install, follow the instructions below for setting up your environment for this project. </p>
+After installation, follow the instructions below by typing the commands in your command prompt inorder to set up your conda environment. </p>

 <p> In your project directory, you would see a file called <b>ProjectEnvironment.yaml</b> file.
-The file contains all the modules and packages needed for building your environment.
-So open a command prompt or terminal in your working directory and type the following commands. </p>
+The file contains all the modules and packages needed for building your environment. <br>
+Open a command prompt or terminal in the working directory for this project and type the following commands. </p>

 - #### CREATE ML ENVIRONMENT